cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

 You can then:

-* [TODO] View Terraform outputs as CloudFormation outputs
+* View Terraform outputs as CloudFormation outputs
 * [TODO] Update in the usual CloudFormation way
 * Delete when done